Accelerated Secondary Education Programme (ASEP) in South Sudan

 ASEP means that completing secondary school in South Sudan is no longer out of reach for those beyond schooling age.
 In particular, we target two groups:

-• Young women who have dropped out of school.
-Our students may have dropped-out for reasons such as forced marriage, early and unwanted pregnancy, family poverty and the need to work, or due to school closures.
+Young women who have dropped out of school: Our students may have dropped out for reasons such as forced marriage, early and/or unwanted pregnancy, conflict, family poverty and the need to work, or school closures.
 ASEP gives them the chance to return, including the provision of childcare facilities for mothers.

-• Untrained Primary School Teachers – Many Primary School Teachers in South Sudan have completed their own Primary Schooling but dropped out of secondary school.
-Without Secondary School Leaving Certificates they are ineligible for further training and support, and so remain poorly paid and poorly trained.
-ASEP allows them to complete their Secondary education and beyond, improving their own capacities, but also enhancing the education of their students
+Untrained primary school teachers: Many primary school teachers in South Sudan have completed their own primary schooling but dropped out of secondary school.
+Without Secondary School Leaving Certificates, they are ineligible for further training or support such as teaching qualifications, and thus remain poorly paid and untrained.
+ASEP allows them to complete their secondary education and beyond, improving their own capacities, and also enhancing the education of their students.

 How do our projects make a difference?

-Projects like this contribute to increasing access to and the quality of education for conflict-affected communities in eastern Africa and the Horn of Africa.
+Projects like ASEP contribute to increasing access to, and the quality of, education for conflict-affected communities in eastern Africa and the Horn of Africa.
 Find out how this makes a difference below: